python/cpython/Android/README.md

 To run the Python test suite on Android:

+* Install Android Studio, if you don't already have it.
 * Follow the instructions in the previous section to build all supported architectures.
-* Run `./android.py setup-testbed`.
+* Run `./android.py setup-testbed` to download additional tools.
 * Open the `testbed` directory in Android Studio.
-* Connect a device, or start an emulator, and select it from the drop-down list in the toolbar.
+* In the *Device Manager* dock, connect a device or start an emulator.
+  Then select it from the drop-down list in the toolbar.
 * Click the "Run" button in the toolbar.
 * The testbed app displays nothing on screen while running.
 To see its output, open the [Logcat window](https://developer.android.com/studio/debug/logcat).